Social psychology: Asch conformity experiments

 Which line matches the first line, A, B, or C?
 In the Asch conformity experiments, people frequently followed the majority judgment, even when the majority was objectively wrong.

-The Asch conformity experiments used a line-length estimation task to demonstrate the power of people's impulses to conform with other members in a small group.
+The Asch conformity experiments used a line-length estimation task to demonstrate the power of people's impulses to conform to other group members.
 The task was designed to be easy to assess but wrong answers were deliberately given by at least some, oftentimes most, of the other participants.
 In well over a third of the trials, participants conformed to the majority, even though the majority judgment was clearly wrong.
 Seventy-five percent of the participants conformed at least once during the experiment.
-Additional manipulations of the experiment showed that participant conformity decreased when at least one other individual failed to conform but increased when the individual began conforming or withdrew from the experiment.
+Additional manipulations of the experiment showed that participant conformity decreased when at least one other individual failed to conform, but increased when the individual began to conform or withdrew from the experiment.
 Also, participant conformity increased substantially as the number of "incorrect" individuals increased from one to three, and remained high as the incorrect majority grew.
 Participants with three other, incorrect participants made mistakes 31.8% of the time, while those with one or two incorrect participants made mistakes only 3.6% and 13.6% of the time, respectively.

 Festinger cognitive dissonance experiments

 In Leon Festinger's cognitive dissonance experiment, participants were divided into two groups and were asked to perform a boring task.
-Both groups were later asked to dishonestly give their opinion of the task, but were rewarded according to two different pay scales.
-At the end of the study, some participants were paid $1 to say that they enjoyed the task, while the group of participants were paid $20 to tell the same lie.
-The first group ($1) later reported liking the task better than the second group ($20).
-Festinger's explanation was that for people in the first group, being paid only $1 was not sufficient incentive.
+Both groups were later asked to give their opinion of the task dishonestly, but were rewarded according to two different pay scales.
+At the end of the study, some participants were paid $1 to say they enjoyed the task, while the other group was paid $20 to tell the same lie.
+The first group ($1) later reported that they liked the task more than the second group ($20).
+Festinger explained that, for people in the first group, being paid only $1 was an insufficient incentive.
 This led them to experience dissonance, or discomfort and internal conflict.
 They could only overcome that dissonance by justifying their lies.
 They did this by changing their previously unfavorable attitudes about the task.
 Being paid $20 provided a reason for doing the boring task, which resulted in no dissonance.

 The Milgram experiment: The experimenter (E) persuades the participant (T) to give what the participant believes are painful electric shocks to another participant (L), who is actually an actor.
 Many participants continued to give shocks despite pleas for mercy from the actor.